 Sparkle’s image gallery is more than just an image slider - its potential uses go well beyond displaying a gallery of images.
 It’s one of Sparkles newest features and represents a big leap forward in the way information can be presented in a Sparkle page.
-The image gallery object now supports both images and PDF’s.
+The image gallery element now supports both images and PDF’s.
 One of the questions often asked by users is how to embed a PDF document in a Sparkle web page.
 Traditionally, the answer was to do what every other web design application does - add some code to the page that will allow the PDF to be displayed in an iframe.
 Clearly, this isn’t what the developers had in mind when they came up with Sparkle as a code-free web design tool.
 Well, all that is a thing of the past.
-The new gallery object takes care of embedding PDF documents into your web page with ease and simplicity, and it adds some refinements to make viewing images or PDF pages a pleasure for users.
+The new gallery element takes care of embedding PDF documents into your web page with ease and simplicity, and it adds some refinements to make viewing images or PDF pages a pleasure for users.

 When used as a traditional image gallery, you would add jpg or png images through the ‘Image Gallery’ Section of the style panel.
 It looks like this.